top of page

 Frida Kahlo - Expressing Ourselves through Art

-"The Story of Artist Frida Kahlo" by Lillian Gray is an educational video exploring the life, challenges, and artistic legacy of Frida Kahlo, one of the most significant artists of the 20th century.
+Grades 3-5: "The Story of Artist Frida Kahlo" by Lillian Gray is an educational video exploring the life, challenges, and artistic legacy of Frida Kahlo, one of the most significant artists of the 20th century.
 In a time when most famous artists were men, she broke barriers, fearlessly painting taboo topics like pain, femininity, and personal struggles.
-The video highlights how her experiences—overcoming illness and a near-fatal accident—shaped her art, allowing her to express her identi

 bottom of page